kircherlab/CADD-SV/README.md

 ```bash
 conda install -c bioconda caddsv
 ```
-Installation through PyPI is also available, conda will still be needed to run it
+Installation through PyPI is also available:

 ```bash
 pip install caddsv
 ```
+Conda is the default workflow backend.
+Apptainer or Singularity can be used instead with `--use-apptainer`.

 Download the annotation bundle:

 ```bash